National

 Improving Data Availability and Comprehensiveness to Support Digital Transformation

-This publication is only available in Bahasa Indonesia.
+This publication is only available in Indonesian

 The Impact of Village Funds on Rural Welfare in Indonesia: A Regression Discontinuity in Time (RDiT) and Difference-in-Difference (DiD) Approach